diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 ### Science Competitions and Exhibitions

+### Beamline for Schools (BL4S) by CERN

+My team and I were among the top 30 teams globally, selected out of 3,000 participants in the Beamline for Schools competition organized by CERN.
+Our project, titled *"Experimental Test for the Role of Short-Range Correlations in the EMC Effect,"* focused on investigating the fundamental aspects of particle physics.
+Our work was recognized for its scientific innovation and contribution to understanding the EMC Effect.

+### Nasa Space Apps Challenge Hackathon 2024

+[In Process]

 **GAGAN Inter-School Science Exhibition, Global Indian School, Ajman:**
 Represented my school in a competition focused on space exploration.
 Our team presented a model and research on the potential of wormholes, proposing innovative solutions for future space travel.